modo-lv/caves-of-qud-mods/README.md

 ## Thrown weapons

 Successfully hitting an enemy in combat trains [Deft Throwing](https://wiki.cavesofqud.com/wiki/Deft_Throwing) skill.
-Note that de is an individual skill (a "power"), rather than a skill tree -- unlocking it will not automatically make the rest of the [Tactics](https://wiki.cavesofqud.com/wiki/Tactics) tree available.
+Note that this is an individual skill (a "power"), rather than a skill tree -- unlocking it will not automatically make the rest of the [Tactics](https://wiki.cavesofqud.com/wiki/Tactics) tree available.

 Training increases every time you throw something at an enemy, if all the following are true:
 * The target is successfully hit (with or without damage).